lsst-dm/dmtn-168/index.rst

 We have intensively used results of both ATLAS Google POC [atlas_google_poc]_ and Rubin Google POC [rubin_google_poc]_ projects.
 The following components of the setup were configured specifically for this exercise:

-- **Harvester.** A Kubernetes edge service has been configured in the DOMA Harvester instance to handle two clusters deployed on the Google Kubernetes Engine.
-We distinguished all tasks in the workflow by memory requirements into two
+- **Harvester.** A Kubernetes edge service has been configured in the DOMA Harvester instance to handle 7 clusters deployed on the Google Kubernetes Engine.
+We distinguished all tasks in the workflow by memory requirements into three
-  groups: high (16 GB per pod) and conventional memory (4GB per pod).
-Queues are functioning in the PULL mode.
-This mode continuously provided few instances of pilot idling in the GKE pods and periodically checked for new jobs.
+  groups: conventional memory (4GB per pod), high (10.5 GB per pod), and extra_high (117.5 GB per pod).
+  Queues are functioning in the PULL mode for preemptible queues, and in the PUSH mode for non-preemptible queues.
+  This PULL mode continuously provided few instances of pilot idling in the GKE pods and periodically checked for new jobs util reaching the *timefloor* number of minutes specified in the corresponding PanDA queue.
   The number of running pilots and, accordingly, number of activated nodes dynamically increased to match the number jobs immediately ready submission on the a queue.
 Details of Harvester configuration for using Google Cloud Console described here [harvester_gke_manual]_.
 - **Pilot.** It is a generic middleware component for grid computing.
 Instead of submitting payload jobs directly to